 Heavy haul shipping refers to transporting over-dimensional or extremely large or heavy items that cannot be shipped using traditional methods.
 Often times this means multiple tractors (push trucks) and or pilot cars to safely navigate the route.
 This includes items such as construction materials, heavy equipment, long pipe, oversized or overweight machinery etc. Examples include Items such as bulldozers, excavators, cranes, and mining equipment.

 What Kinds of Products Should Be Shipped Using Heavy Haul?

 Items that are too big or heavy to ship using standard shipping methods are categorized as heavy haul freight.
 These are some items that we ship via heavy Carlile:

 - Mining equipment

 - Module Homes and buildings.

 The weight and size of the cargo are the two main factors that categorize heavy haul freight.
-Although the actual restrictions depends on the state, borough or municipality.
+Although the actual restrictions depend on the state, borough or municipality.

 How Does Heavy Haul Shipping Work?

 If you have an oversized item that needs to be shipped, the best option is to use a flatbed semi-truck.
 Flatbed semi-trucks have a large, open bed that can accommodate items of all shapes and sizes.
-Depending on the size of your item, you may need to use a specialized flatbed truck.
+Depending on your item’s size, you may need to use a specialized flatbed truck.
 A company like Carlile has the customization ability to build a trailer that will fit your heavy haul freight needs.